albertattard/java-boot-camp/02 - Data Types.md

 }
 ```

 The (reference type) variable `a` is set to the special value `null`.
-The above code compiles, but fails with the following error.
+The above code compiles but fails with the following error when the program is executed.

 ```bash
 Exception in thread "main" java.lang.NullPointerException